aospapp/aosp/external/python/cpython3/Doc/c-api/unicode.rst

 This codec is special in that it can be used to implement many different codecs (and this is in fact what was done to obtain most of the standard codecs included in the :mod:`encodings` package).
-The codec uses mapping to encode and decode characters.
+The codec uses mappings to encode and decode characters.
 The mapping objects provided must support the :meth:`__getitem__` mapping interface; dictionaries and sequences work well.